Gauge interactions and the Galilean limit: Complex-scalar field theory

-From the obtained expression of the second correction $\mathcal{L}^{(2)}_t$ (given in eq.\eqref{Lt2}), we can observe that if we use the current formula (given in eq.\eqref{Noether1}) it will a vanishing result thia is due to the fact it has no derivative of the fields.
+From the obtained expression of the second correction $\mathcal{L}^{(2)}_t$ (appearing in eq.\eqref{Lt2}), we can observe that if we use the formula for current (given in eq.\eqref{Noether1}), it will have a vanishing result which is due to the fact that it has no derivative of the fields.
 Collecting all the correction terms, one can now write

 In the last line we have defined $\mathcal{D}_0=\partial_0+i\mathcal{A}_0$ in order to display the minimally coupled structure.
 Now let us move onto the space part of the lagrangian density $\mathcal{L}_s$ (given in eq.\eqref{Mlag}).
 In this case, the first correction term is obtained to be